-A Short Form History and Physical may be substituted for the complete History and Physical for admissions to Observation Units, and for other admissions which are not anticipated to extend past forty-eight (48) hours.
+A Short Form History and Physical may be substituted for the complete History and Physical for admissions for observation, and for other admissions that do not extend past forty-eight (48) hours.

 - 5. Progress Notes A progress note shall be required of the attending Physician, a member of the attending Physician's clinical service, or a consultant, on a daily basis. - 6.
-Surgical Records: Charts of patients admitted to the in-patient, out-patient, or ambulatory surgical suite shall contain, except in dire emergencies, as a minimum, a pre-surgical evaluation to include the reason for surgery, pertinent past medical history, current medications, allergies, and abnormal physical findings, if any, including a statement that the heart and lungs have been examined. - 7.
-Operative Reports: All operative and invasive procedures performed shall be fully described in reports by the operating surgeon or a designee immediately after an operative or invasive procedure.
+Surgical Records: Charts of patients admitted to the in-patient, out-patient, ambulatory surgical suite, or of any other operative cases done in any location in the Hospital, shall contain, except in dire emergencies, as a minimum, a pre-surgical evaluation to include the reason for surgery, pertinent past medical history, current medications, allergies, and abnormal physical findings, if any, including a statement that the heart and lungs have been examined.

+7. Operative Reports: All operative and invasive procedures performed shall be fully described in reports by the operating surgeon or a designee immediately after an operative or invasive procedure.
 These operative reports should be dictated or written in the medical record and should contain the date the procedure was performed, a description of the findings, the technical procedures used, the specimens removed, the pre- and post-operative diagnosis, and the name of the principal surgeon and any assistants, as appropriate.
 When an operative or invasive report is dictated, a progress note shall be entered in the medical record immediately after the procedure.